 We can’t help falling in love with this peanut butter pie for several reasons—among them are two sorts of brilliance lurking in the peanut butter cookie crust.
-One sort of brilliance is using crushed peanut butter cookies for the pie crust in lieu of a graham cracker crust.
+One sort of brilliance is using crushed peanut butter cookies for the pie crust (in lieu of a graham cracker crust, although of course you could use good old grahams).
 The other moment of heartbreaking brilliance is the act of sneaking bacon (bacon!) into the cookie crust.
 We know what you’re thinking.
 Yet the saltiness and smokiness and sweetness tug at one another in a way that makes our knees wobble.
 We think it’ll do the same to you.

 Peanut Butter Pie